orbuluh/cpp/open-source-lib/capnproto/two-way-communication/README.md

 # "Two way" communication though publisher/subscriber

-- Note: the a-ha moment of kj is the implication of "server" and "client".
-A server is someone who provides a "capability" to do something.
-A client is someone who request the server's capability handle, so that it can do the "remote procedure call" on that capability.
+- Note: the a-ha moment of kj is the implication of "SomeGeneratedType::Server" and "SomeGeneratedType::Client".
+- A SomeGeneratedType::Server is someone who provides a "capability" to do something.
+A SomeGeneratedType::Client is someone who request the server's capability handle, so that it can do the "remote procedure call" on that capability.
-- So to realize "two way" communication, the correct way is that, for both 2 services, they all need each other's handle, so that each other can launch the send request.
+- So in a subscriber/publisher scenario, it will be like: subscriber ask publisher's capability to register itself.
+Then publisher use subscriber's capability to invoke "on data handling"
+- On the other hand, for TwoParty"Server" and TwoParty"Client" - server is the one who listens on connections.
+And client is the one who make the connection request!

 ## Quick usage